-Becoming a GFWC member means joining a local GFWC club, where nearly 80,000 members are actively engaged in volunteer community service in approximately 3,200 existing clubs across the globe.
+Becoming a GFWC member means joining a local GFWC club, where more than 60,000 members are actively engaged in volunteer community service in approximately 3,200 existing clubs across the globe.

 GFWC members, from ages 12 to 102, live in cities, suburbs, and rural communities around the globe.
 They are professional women, students, stay-at-home moms, and retirees, united by a shared commitment to volunteer community service.
 Members of GFWC clubs are encouraged to focus their efforts on Community Service Programs and Special Programs in Domestic Violence Awareness and Prevention and Advocates for Children that meet local needs, and take advantage of our national network of organizations and programs that have provided a framework for over 100 years of accomplishment.
 Learn more about the benefits of belonging to GFWC.